yoricsv/002.1_JDVLAOIS_/README.md

 –      | Subtraction
 <br/>

+## Unary Operators
+#

-**Unary Operators:** Unary operators need only one operand.
+Unary operators need only one operand.
 They are used to increment, decrement or negate a value.

 Symbol | Operator
   ---: | :---